-Limited understanding of employment and opportunities within the tech, innovation, STEM and entrepreneurship areas across the region.
+Lower levels of understanding of employment and opportunities within the tech, innovation, STEM and entrepreneurship areas across the employment region.

-- Partnering with organisations such as RTOs that work in the tech and innovation space along with employers to identify opportunity for skill set or preemployment training to create future pathways into traineeships (Priority 5) in the ICT industry. - Creating an opportunity with tech employers in the innovation hubs at Macquarie Park (Macquarie University), North Sydney (including St Leonards), Ourimbah (University of Newcastle) by engaging with leading ICT training providers that are recognised as key trainers in the ICT space by leading organisations. - Building clearer pathways to employment and training for participants, including the development of tools that provide more visibility of, and streamlined access to, local employment and training opportunities in the tech and innovation areas. - Developing mentorship programs that direct a range of support to participants in an ongoing and integrated way.
-Identify opportunities and create skills development pathways aligned with growth economies to support entrepreneurship and innovation including links to SEA providers and Entrepreneurship Facilitators. - Designing and delivering industry-specific preparatory programs to support participants to engage with and develop required capability to take up apprenticeship and traineeship opportunities in the areas of Tech and Innovation. - Assisting businesses with the creation of remote working roles in the tech industry to mitigate some of the region's transport barriers.
+- Partner with organisations such as registered training organisations that work in the tech and innovation space along with employers to identify opportunity for skill set or pre-employment training to create future pathways into traineeships in the ICT industry. - Create opportunity with tech employers in the innovation hubs at Macquarie University, North Sydney (including St Leonards) and the University of Newcastle by engaging with leading ICT training providers that are recognised as key trainers in the ICT space by leading organisations. - Build clearer pathways to employment and training for participants, including the development of tools that provide more visibility of, and streamlined access to, local employment and training opportunities in the tech and innovation areas. - Develop mentorship programs that direct a range of support to participants in an ongoing and integrated way.
+Identify opportunities and create skills development pathways aligned with growth economies to support entrepreneurship and innovation. - Design and deliver industry-specific preparatory programs to support participants to engage with and develop required capability to take up apprenticeship and traineeship opportunities in the areas of tech and innovation. - Support employers with the creation of work from home roles in the tech industry to mitigate some of the regions transport barriers.